chmouel/clipman/README.md

 Supporting images or fixing the known issues would require a complete rewrite using wlroots directly.
 Clipman is considered feature complete and is now in maintanance mode.

+## Related software

+- [Clipmon](https://git.sr.ht/~whynothugo/clipmon): a demon specialized in keeping the clipboard alive after an application quits; if that's your only reason for using a clipboard manager, it might be a better fit as it supports any filetype (not just text).

 ## License

 GPL v3.0